Counselling Christians?

 And this is how I got my life back after Cancer?

 Three months post-discharge from hospital.
 My cancer story seemed to come to an end.
 I was discharged from the day hospital.
-I had the internal tube removed that gave me chemotherapy during those 5 months as an inpatient.

-While the significance of this was real, I truly was passed my direct cancer treatment.
+While the significance of this was real, I truly had passed my direct cancer treatment.
 The cancer was gone, but my life was forever changed.
-I looked back, I tried to look forward, but in truth, I was still in shock.

 Read More